-If you live with eczema, you’re always looking for relief from red, itchy skin.
-You’ve probably already tried everything from the drugstore, natural foods store, and Amazon promising to soothe your ails.
-Unfortunately, some of those “remedies” might have left your skin drier and more irritated than ever.
+If you live with eczema, you know what it’s like to search for relief from red, itchy skin.
+You’ve probably already tried a variety of products.
+Unfortunately, some store-bought items can leave your skin feeling drier and even more irritated.

 Don’t give up hope yet!
-In addition to your usual medication, there are options you can try at home to help with your symptoms.
-The following list of natural remedies may help replenish moisture and protect your skin’s natural barrier.
+In addition to medications, there are options you can try at home to help with your symptoms.
+The eight natural remedies listed below may help replenish moisture and protect your skin’s natural barrier.

 1. Colloidal oatmeal